nuendo 10 is out not seeing grace period

 I did note that the release version is the same as Cubase.
 This makes me think that they are now in sync and we can expect maintenance releases close together.
 The only aspects differing Nuendo will be the game/video things which will likely come with a .x version update (10.1, 10.2, etc) while Cubase may continue to jump at .5 intervals with updates.
 But that is speculation based on their past pattern.

-22.2 is a real surround format.
+Is there an audio interface that can do that?
+Im assuming to do 22.2 properly you would need an audio interface that had 22 output plugs??22.2 is a real surround format.
 Friend of mine did his PhD dissertation on recording for 22.2.

 It's 3D (has a vertical axis) and is probably most often used in experimental purpose-built facilities like NHK, and/or when used with object-oriented mix tools like Atmos.